ImperialCollegeLondon/ReCoDE-SPH-solver-2D-NS/docs/Adaptive_timestep.md

     <img src="images/cfl1_0.075_cfl2_0.05.png" alt="Alt Text 2" style="display: inline-block; width: 300px;">
 </div>

- ***Energy plots with the use of adaptive timestep: 15994 iterations (left) and 8188 iterations (right).***
+ ***Energy plots with the use of constant timestep 1e-4 (left), adaptive timestep: 15994 iterations (middle) and 8188 iterations (right).***

-The results are similar for both simulations which means that for this case a more relaxed than the default criterion is applicable.
+Regarding the constant timestep, small overshoots of the energy plots are present.
+These are smoothed out in the adaptive timestep cases, although the program required a smaller amount of iterations to be executed.
+Regarding the adaptive timestep cases, the results are similar for both simulations which means that for this case a more relaxed than the default criterion is applicable.
 Although the adaptive timestep introduces an extra layer of robustness (stability of cases with high number of particles in a very tight formation is not guaranteed) and potentially increased efficiency, different fluids and cases require an adjustment of the CFL coefficients in order to exploit the advantages of the approach and therefore, the user should be careful in their selection.